dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

     standard checks that monitor the data quality of a table or column.
 They can also be referred to as **Data Observability** checks.
     These checks capture a single data quality result for the entire table or column.

-Follow the link for more information [how to review Data statistics](collecting-basic-data-statistics.md).
+Follow the link for more information on [how to review Data statistics](collecting-basic-data-statistics.md).

 ## Run automatically activated monitoring checks
 To run [automatically activated monitoring checks](../dqo-concepts/data-observability.md#automatic-activation-of-checks), go to the **Monitoring checks** section, select the table of interest from